 Spread throughout the community would be acres of flakes: flat platforms made of limbed trees set on poles, on which the split cod were laid out to dry.
 The flakes were everywhere: on the shore, by and between houses.
 Frequently the local paths ran beneath them.
 The flake is probably the strongest feature of the built environment that distinguishes Newfoundland from any other place in the world.

-Often set somewhat at a remove from these domestic and commercial structures was the church.
+Often set somewhat at a distance from these domestic and commercial structures was the church.
 Initially a small and simple building, by the mid-19th century it had, if Anglican, taken on the style of the Gothic Revival.
 That meant a steeply-pitched roof and a number of gothic details, notably the pointed arch used in door and window openings.
 Most had towers although not all were built in the initial stage of the church's construction.
 If the clergyman of the day had a sophisticated sense of the gothic, the tower might be set to one side of the gable.
 Catholic churches were built in both the Gothic and Classical styles, with the Classical predominating as the century progressed.
 Dissenter churches (Methodist, Congregationalist and Presbyterian) were quite eclectic in design but by mid-century tended to use the fashionable Gothic Revival style.
 On the Labrador coast, the Moravians built in their own distinctive form.

 Near the church might be found the halls of the fraternal lodges which the community supported: most commonly the Orange Order and Society of United Fishermen (S.U.F.) lodges.
 These would have been large buildings on the pattern of the merchant's stores with, like them, either gable or gambrel roofs.
 The S.U.F. lodges are immediately distinguishable by their triangular symbol, a shape they sometimes carried into the windows.

 In St. John's and in the major harbours, the range of buildings would have been greater than in the outports.
 In response to the higher levels of population and of trade, more varied commercial and institutional structures were built, including banks, courthouses, schools and parish halls.
-Later in the century, a sort of multi-function government building was constructed in the major towns, housing the telegraph office, post office, and court.
-The most important centres (St. John's, Harbour Grace, Carbonear), were distinguished not only by the variety of types of building, but also by the materials used.
+Later in the 19th century, a sort of multi-function government building was constructed in the major towns, housing the telegraph office, post office, and court.
+The most important centres (St. John's, Harbour Grace, Carbonear), were distinguished not only by the variety of building types, but also by the materials used.
 In these centres a number of buildings were constructed of brick or stone, frequently because the numerous and costly fires made it an insurance requirement.